-We often talk of a person being “successful.”
-But what is the image that usually comes to mind?
-They’re rich.
-We think in terms of success as running a company or doubling the square footage of our current residence.
+What comes to mind when you imagine a “successful” person?
+A rich man or woman.
+Somebody who runs a company or can afford double the square footage of your current residence.
 But is that real success?
-The dictionary defines success as: the achievement of something desired, planned, or attempted.
-So if you go home tonight and desire to mop your floor and do it, you can be successful?!
+The dictionary defines success as the achievement of something desired, planned, or attempted.
+So if you go home tonight and desire to mop your floor and do it, you can be successful!
 And you don’t need Tony Robbins to help.

 1. To Lead by Example

 To demonstrate a consistent pattern of self-sacrifice for my spouse and children.
 This includes the deliberate putting aside of selfish interests for the good of my family—understanding that the rewards of doing so will far outweigh the slight sacrifice.

 A deliberate lifestyle of quantity and quality time with spouse and kids.
 This means not only engaging in family outings but also not trying to crunch family time in between other obligations so that I’m more concerned about external events than my internal household.

 I know my kids need me to speak their love languages.
 Even though sometimes speaking their love languages doesn’t come naturally to me, I will do it anyway.

 4. To Speak Encouraging Words to My Kids

 I know my kids aren’t perfect and will make mistakes and willfully disobey.
 But regardless, I will not use words to demean them or tear them down.
 Instead, I will choose words and have attitudes that firmly correct them but, in the end, also build them up.

 Football games, computer programs, and even yard work all can be great in themselves.
 But I will only engage in these and comparable activities as long as it does not detract from family.
 My time with my kids is priceless and I will make it a priority.

 6. To Actively Engage in My Kids’ Worlds